Rectus/openxr-steamvr-passthrough/readme.md

 - Only the SteamVR runtime is supported.
 - Only headsets that provide the passthrough camera feed to SteamVR are supported.
 If the SteamVR room view does not work, this will not work.
 - OpenVR applications are not supported.
-- Only applications that use the core specifcation passthough by submitting frames with `environmentBlendMode` set are supported.
+- Only applications that use the core specification passthrough by submitting frames with `environmentBlendMode` set are supported.
 - Applications using the Meta `XR_FB_passthrough` extension are not currently supported.
-- The passthough view only supports a fixed depth reconstruction.
+- The passthrough view only supports a fixed depth reconstruction.
 This is a slightly simpler version of the SteamVR 2D Room View mode.
 - The depth reconstruction from the 3D Room View is not supported.
 It is not currently accessible to developers.
 - The passthrough view has higher latency than the SteamVR compositor.
-- Vulkan and OpenGL applicaions are not currently supported.
+- Vulkan and OpenGL applications are not currently supported.
 - The DirectX12 renderer isn't using shared textures for the camera frames.
 This limits performance.